-a.
-Competitors should be identified by checking against the information on the entry form.
-A competitor's digital membership card may also be inspected as proof of identity and eligibility for the event entered.

-The extent to which this should be a 100% check is left to the competition to decide.
-All competitions should carry out at least a partial check.

-- b.
-All the rowing members of a crew, and the cox, may be substituted until the official close of entries.
-Thereafter, until the first race of the crew in the competition has started, up to half of the rowing members of a crew and the cox may be substituted.
+- a.
+Competitors should be identified by checking against the information on the online entry form.
+A competitor's membership card (digital or otherwise) may also be inspected as proof of identity and eligibility for the event entered. - The extent to which this should be a 100% check is left to the competition to decide.
+All competitions should carry out at least a partial check. - b.
+All the rowing members of a crew, and the cox, may be substituted until the official close of entries, including after the Suspension of Entries. - c.
 Any substitute shall fulfil the requirements of Rule 2-1-1 and the Personal Ranking Reference Book, and be approved as eligible by the Organising Committee.
-Each shall be a member of the same club as the rower they are replacing or, in the case of a composite crew, of any of the clubs entered as the composite, except in the case of crews in Masters, Para-Rowing or Adaptive events where a substitute from another club shall also be valid, and shall provide a digital membership card.
-Coxes are bound by the same rules of substitution as rowers with the exception that a substitute cox may belong to a different club. - c.
-Any further substitutions after the official close of entries additional to those allowed under Rule 7-2-4b will only be permitted on the basis of medical evidence produced by the crew or its club.
-In the absence of a medical certificate the decision of the Race Committee Chair to allow a substitution will be final.
-A rower substituted on medical grounds shall not reclaim their original place in the crew and shall not race in any other crew at the competition.

-- d.
-Until such times as BROE is closed for substitutions, it remains the responsibility of the crew to ensure that all substitutions made in accordance with Rule 7-2-4b are entered into BROE. - e.
-All Masters crews shall race at their age category as shown in the draw and substitutes shall not be permitted if they would result in making the crew ineligible for that age category.
-For example a D crew can put in substitutes to make it E but it shall still race as D and a D crew in a C/D handicap event cannot put in substitutes to make it C as it would then be ineligible for D.
+Single scullers (1x) cannot be substituted. - d.
+After the official close of entries, until the first race of the crew in the event has started, up to half of the rowing members of a crew and the cox may be substituted. - e.
+Each rower shall be a member of the same club as the rower they are replacing or, in the case of a composite crew, of any of the clubs entered as the composite. - f.
+In the case of crews in Masters, Para-Rowing or Adaptive events, a substitute from another club shall also be valid, and shall provide a membership card (digital or otherwise). - g.
+A substitute cox may belong to a different club. - h.
+Any further substitutions after the official close of entries additional to those allowed under Rule 7-2-4d will only be permitted on the basis of medical evidence produced by the crew or its club.
+In the absence of medical evidence the decision of the Race Committee Chair to allow a substitution will be final.
+A rower substituted on medical grounds shall not reclaim their original place in the crew and shall not race in any other crew at the competition. - i.
+Until such times as BROE is closed for substitutions, it remains the responsibility of the crew to ensure that all substitutions made in accordance with Rule 7-2-4d are entered into BROE. - j.
+All Masters crews shall race at their age category as shown in the draw and substitutes shall not be permitted if they would result in making the crew ineligible for that age category. - For example a D crew can put in substitutes to make it E but it shall still race as D and a D crew in a C/D handicap event cannot put in substitutes to make it C as it would then be ineligible for D.